TheFoxyHu3/Vijoy-for-LOVE/README.md

 ### *`setJoyPosition(x, y)`*

 **Synopsis:**
-This function set the position of vjoy.
+This function set the position of Vijoy.

 **Arguments**
-- `x`: The position in the x axis of the vjoy.
+- `x`: The position in the x axis of the Vijoy.
-- `y`: The position in the y axis of the vjoy.
+- `y`: The position in the y axis of the Vijoy.

 **Returns**
 - *Nothing*